rahuljsr88/INVINCIBLE-RAHUL/README.md

 # BankStatementProcessor
 Bank Statement Processor

-This application supports only two file formats i.e. CSV and XML files as input.
+This application[bank-statement-processor] supports only two file formats i.e. CSV and XML files as input.
 This is a REST application which produces response as JSON and also generates a report XML file in the project root path

 # Tech Stack: